chrisgoringe/cg-use-everywhere/README.md

     static TRACE = false;   // most of the method calls
 ```
 Change the `LEVEL` to `Logger.INFORMATION` for more, or `Logger.DETAIL` for even more; set `TRACE` to `true` for some other debugging information.

+If you have a problem, pressing f12 to see the JavaScript console can often help.
+The following steps are really helpful in making a good bug report:

+- update to the latest version
+- restart ComfyUI
+- clear the canvas
+- close the browser
+- open a new Comfy window (with no workflow), look in console (f12) to see if there were any errors as ComfyUI started up
+- load your workflow, and look again
+- run, and look again

+The other thing worth trying is clearing out all the custom node javascript from where it gets copied when ComfyUI starts:

+- stop Comfy
+- go to [comfy root]/web/extensions     (*not* under custom_nodes)
+- remove everything there EXCEPT for `core`.
+Leave `core` (it's ComfyUI stuff)
+- restart Comfy (all custom nodes will reinstall their javascript at startup)

 ## Caution